ayomidebajo/fuel_labs_project/README.md

 ## Note
 For simplicity, I commented out the link to the files (i.e `<CodeImport .../>`) that import/shows the code in `main.sw`.
 Instead, I put in the code blocks of the changes I made directly in the [documentation file](./docs/quickstart/building-a-smart-contract.mdx).

+I tried to emulate the original structure of the documentation file as much as possible, so that the changes I made can be easily identified.
+For instance, the documentation file is embedded within the `docs` directory, and the changes I made are in the `quickstart` directory.

 # Project Name

 Counter Countract (Smart contract example)